Natan-Asrat/full_stack_rag/README.md

 - **Streamlit Interface**: Provides a user-friendly interface for query inputs and results.
 - **Logging**: Logs all processes for monitoring and debugging.

-## Prerequisites

-To run this project, ensure you have the following installed:

-- Python 3.8+
-- Streamlit
-- Langchain
-- HuggingFace Transformers
-- FAISS (for vector storage)
-- PyPDF2 (for PDF processing)

 ## Setup

 1. Clone the repository: